polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-blockchain/simulate-a-network.md

 1. Navigate to the root directory where you compiled the Polkadot-SDK Solochain Template

-2. Clear any existing chain data by executing:
+2. Clear any existing chain data by executing the following:
     ```bash
     ./target/release/solochain-template-node purge-chain --base-path /tmp/alice --chain local
     ```